10ksawyer/Coding-Final-Project/status.md

 #### What have you done for your project so far?

-I am still working on the base pong game.
+I am still working on the AI for the base pong game.

 #### What have you not done for your project yet?